-A court in Ontario has confirmed the constitutionality of CPSO policies requiring conscientiously objecting physicians to provide effective referrals to patients seeking MAID.10 This decision has been appealed.
-The CMPA is also aware that some faith-based hospitals have decided not to provide MAID in their facilities and are instead transferring or referring to other facilities patients who request an assisted death.
+The Ontario Court of Appeal confirmed the constitutionality of CPSO policies requiring conscientiously objecting physicians to provide effective referrals to patients seeking MAID.10 The CMPA is also aware that some faith-based hospitals have decided not to provide MAID in their facilities and are instead transferring or referring to other facilities patients who request an assisted death.

 Recognizing the challenge of balancing rights, conscientiously objecting physicians should comply with their College’s requirements, while respectfully and appropriately following their personal views.

 Physicians receiving written requests for MAID may be required to file a report with Health Canada, or a designated recipient, even if they are not involved in assessing the patient or delivering MAID.
 The patient’s request must be more than an inquiry or a request for information, but does not have to be in the formal format required by the Criminal Code to trigger the reporting obligation (e.g. properly signed, dated, and witnessed).
 For example, an email or text message request for MAID from a patient may require a physician to report to Health Canada.